-- We read your Narrative Report and Annual Governance Statement to check that they are consistent with the financial statements on which we give an opinion and consistent with our knowledge of the Council - We carry out work to satisfy ourselves that disclosures made in your Annual Governance Statement are in line with the guidance issued by CIPFA - We carry out work on your consolidation schedules for the Whole of Government Accounts process in accordance with NAO group audit instructions - We consider our other duties under the Local Audit and Accountability Act 2014 (the - Act) and the Code, as and when required, including:

-Giving electors the opportunity to raise ques financial statements, consider and decide up relation to the 2019/20 financial statements Giving electors the opportunity to raise questions about your 2019/20 financial statements, consider and decide upon any objections received in relation to the 2019/20 financial statements - Issue of a report in the public interest or written recommendations to the Council under section 24 of the Act, copied to the Secretary of State - Application to the court for a declaration that an item of account is contrary to law under Section 28 or for a judicial review under Section 31 of the Act - Issuing an advisory notice under Section 29 of the Act. - We certify completion of our audit.
+- We read your Narrative Report and Annual Governance Statement to check that they are consistent with the financial statements on which we give an opinion and consistent with our knowledge of the Council - We carry out work to satisfy ourselves that disclosures made in your Annual Governance Statement are in line with the guidance issued by CIPFA - We carry out work on your consolidation schedules for the Whole of Government Accounts process in accordance with NAO group audit instructions - We consider our other duties under the Local Audit and Accountability Act 2014 (the Act) and the Code, as and when required, including: - Giving electors the opportunity to raise questions about your 2019/20 financial statements, consider and decide upon any objections received in relation to the 2019/20 financial statements - Issue of a report in the public interest or written recommendations to the Council under section 24 of the Act, copied to the Secretary of State - Application to the court for a declaration that an item of account is contrary to law under Section 28 or for a judicial review under Section 31 of the Act or - Issuing an advisory notice under Section 29 of the Act. - We certify completion of our audit.